ucb-bar/onnxruntime-riscv/systolic_runner/docs/BUILD.md

 (from Chipyard, use `/scripts/build-toolchains.sh esp-tools`).
 Note that to run with `spike,` you will need to patch `pk` to no-op the futex and tid syscalls as follows:

-To run this with spike you'll need to patch `pk` to no-op the futex and tid syscall:

 ```
 --- a/pk/syscall.h